Moving to Italy

 Florence is famous for their food including dishes such as bistecca alla Florentina, ribollita, and gelato, however the pistachio gelato is one of my favorites!

-Other Towns Visited Map
+Other Cities in Italy Visited Map

 A few other towns we went to are Pietrasanta, Viareggio, and Forte Di Marmi.
 These beautiful seaside towns are popular destinations for many Europeans and are very crowded during the summer months.